 breastmilk for their baby.

-There is no need to use special equipment if your baby feeds well from a standard teat or bottle bought from a supermarket or pharmacy.
-But if your baby cannot generate suction and/or compression during feeding, there are a number of special teats and bottles available.
+For babies with a cleft lip only, there is no need to use special equipment if your baby feeds well from a standard teat or bottle bought from a supermarket or pharmacy.
+But if your baby has a cleft palate or cleft lip and palate they generally cannot generate suction and/or compression during feeding, therefore they will need a specialised cleft bottle to feed.
+There are a number of special teats and bottles available.
 Bottles and

 teats that can be squeezed while your baby is sucking compensates for a lack of suction.